💶 2026 Edition

 🙋 Mid-career driver

-5 years experience, some claims-free
+5 years experience, some claim-free years

 Degree 6–8 ~70–80% €80–120 €960–1,440